 Save your fancy dinner reservations for another day.
 Here are the best local dishes in Bali that you must-try - and our fave roadside warungs that do them best!

-We’re not talking expensive eateries and Michelin-worthy restaurants here (we all know there are plenty of those) we’re talking age-old recipes that’ve been passed down through generations, and local dishes stuffed full of fresh herbs, spices and a whole lotta Balinese culinary secrets.
-So, without further adieu, here are 7 of Bali’s best dishes – the local food you simply must-try, including our fave warungs where you’ll find them.
+We’re not talking expensive eateries and Michelin-worthy restaurants here (we all know there are plenty of those) we’re talking age-old recipes that’ve been passed down through generations, and local food stuffed full of fresh herbs, spices and a whole lotta Balinese culinary secrets.
+So, without further adieu, here are 7 of Bali’s best local dishes – the traditional local food you simply must-try, including our fave warungs where you’ll find them.
 Selamat makan!

-THE BEST LOCAL DISHES IN BALI
+THE BEST OF LOCAL FOOD IN BALI

-Probably Bali’s most iconic dish, babi guling (also known as suckling pig) is one nose-to-tail delicacy that you have to try.
+Probably Bali’s most iconic local dish, babi guling (also known as suckling pig) is one nose-to-tail delicacy that you have to try.
 It’s usually served with rice, pork sausage, sayur urap (a vegetable salad in coconut chilli dressing), huge cuts of spice-rubbed, spit-roasted meat and the crispiest, crunchiest and most scrumptiously flavoured skin – all of which has been cooked to tender-perfection from hours upon hours of slow-roasting.
 YUM.

 Try: Warung Ibu Oka (Jl Tegal Sari No.2, Ubud), Babi Guling Candra (Jl Teuku Umar, Denpasar) or Warung Babi Guling Pak Malen (Jl Sunset Road No. 5, Seminyak)

-Balinese nasi campur (literally meaning mixed rice) is a fave with locals (and us!) who typically dine on this bit-of-everything dish for breakfast, brunch, lunch and dinner.
+Balinese nasi campur (literally meaning mixed rice) is a fave food with locals (and us!) who typically dine on this bit-of-everything dish for breakfast, brunch, lunch and dinner.
 Like the pick’n’mix of the Balinese dining world, it’s an assortment of Indonesia’s best bites.
 For us, the mark of authentically good nasi campur lies in the ayam panggang (grilled chicken), the beef rendang (beef curry) and of course, the selection of hot sambals.
-For the best nasi campur experience, look for the buffet-style warungs that let you point to what you want to try from the glass cabinets.
+For the best nasi campur experience, look for the buffet-style warungs that let you point to what you want from the glass cabinets.

 Try: Warung Wardani, (Jl Yudistira No.2, Denpasar), Warung Yess (Jl Pantai Pererenan, Canggu) or Stop Makan Yuk (Jl Raya Uluwatu)